secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

   * Activate the `01a Registration Flow (single timeslot)` smart campaign by going to the `schedule` tab and selecting `activate`.

 ### Step 3.C: Create the Landing Page
-**DRI: Verticurl**
+**DRI: Marketing Ops**

-* Make sure all tokens are completed from [this section](/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/#verticurl-tokens).
+* Make sure all tokens are completed from [this section](/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/#marketing-ops-tokens).
 * When you clone the webcast template, and update the Marketo tokens, your landing page is almost ready to go!
   * Under "Assets" right-click on `Registration Page` and hover over `URL Tools` > `Edit URL Settings`
   * Use the format `webcast-topic` (or `webcast-topic-region` if region is relevant) - ex. `webcast-mastering-cicd` or `webcast-mastering-cicd-italian`